A Brief History

 The casino industry has a long and rich history, but most of its progress has occurred in the last twenty years.
 With technology advancing at an astonishing rate, there are likely to be more leaps forward in the evolution of the casino industry in the near future.

-As a question for students and subscribers, have you ever been to a casino?
+Question for students (and subscribers): Have you ever been to a casino?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!